surniaulula/wpsso-schema-shortcode/readme.txt

 WC Tested Up To: 5.8.0
 Stable Tag: 1.0.0

-Shortcode for advanced Schema markup of content sections.
+Shortcode for customized Schema markup of content sections.

 == Description ==